yagizher/gta-resources/disc-inventoryhud/readme.md

 # BETA
 This resource is in open beta.
-Please report all issues to my [Github](https://github.com/DiscworldZA/gta-resources/issues) or on this thread.
+Please report all issues to my [Github](https://github.com/DiscworldZA/gta-resources/issues) or on [Discord](https://discord.gg/S2SckF6)

 # Stream